What is our mission?

 3. Work individually, and as team-members, to produce high quality, synthetic, incisive written and oral project reports using effective time management.

-4. Learn independently (i.e. when presented with a question or problem to which the student does not already know the answer, the student is capable of self-driven, independent learning by focusing and logically reflecting on the topic, and then finding, analyzing and synthesizing the relevant information to address that question or problem).
+4. Learn independently (i.e. when presented with a question or problem to which the student does not already know the answer, the student is capable of self-driven, independent learning by focussing and logically reflecting on the topic, and then finding, analysing and synthesising the relevant information to address that question or problem).

 2. Complete all stages of a full scientific investigation including research question formulation, hypothesis development and testing, experimental design, collecting data from lab, growth chamber and/or field studies, data management, quantitative and statistical analyses, critical interpretation of numerical and graphical data, and incorporation of ethical considerations.